sgr/logutil/README.md

 # logutil

 A Clojure library designed to use Java Logging API easily.
-It provides following utility classes and functions.
+It provides several utility classes and functions.

 ## Install